Skip to main content

 Change network volume capacity

-You can only increase the disk capacity; every GB of network volumes is charged — more details in the Payment model and network volume pricing guide.
-You cannot decrease the disk capacity after it has been created.
-The maximum capacity of a network volume depends on its type — more details in the Network volume limits table.
+You can only increase the size of the disk, each GB of network volumes is paid for — see the network volume Payment Model and Pricing.
+You cannot decrease the size of a disk once it has been created.
+The maximum capacity of a network volume depends on its type — see the Limits of network volumes.

 1. Change the network volume capacity in the control panel.